Rick Wakeman: 1980–1988: Albums for Charisma and President Records and venture into New-age and Christian music

 The latter half of the 1980s saw Wakeman venture into new musical genres.
-In 1986, he released his first album of new age music titled Country Airs, formed of solo piano tracks inspired by the countryside.
+In 1986, he released his first album of new age music titled Country Airs, formed of solo piano tracks inspired by walks in the countryside.
+It was a record he never had wanted to make, but was in need of money and accepted a £5,000 advance from Coda Records to record it.
 It reached number one on the UK new age chart.
-Wakeman followed this with a tour of the Far East, and soundtrack work for Hero, the film to the 1986 World Cup, and the BBC film The Day After the Fair.
-In 1987, Wakeman joined the rock band Sky as a guest musician for an Australian tour, and released The Family Album consisting of new age tracks dedicated to each of his family members and pets.
-The original pressing included music Wakeman wrote for the TV film The Day After the Fair and the feature documentary Mackintosh.
-Also in 1987, Wakeman put out his first of several Christian music albums titled The Gospels, a double album based on the four Gospels that features tenor vocalist Ramon Remedios, actor Robert Powell as narrator, and the Eton College Chapel Choir.
+Wakeman followed this with a tour of the Far East, and soundtrack work for Hero, the film to the 1986 World Cup.
+In 1987, Wakeman joined the rock band Sky as a guest musician for an Australian tour.
+His association with new age music continued as the host of a weekly new age radio show on Capital Radio, and the release of The Family Album, with a track dedicated to each of his family members and pets.
+The original pressing included music Wakeman had composed for the BBC television film The Day After the Fair and the feature documentary Mackintosh.
+Also in 1987, Wakeman put out his first Christian music album titled The Gospels, a double album based on the four Gospels that features tenor vocalist Ramon Remedios, actor Robert Powell as narrator, and the Eton College Chapel Choir.
 The music was originally written for a 1985 concert as part of a fund raising event for a church before it was expanded into a full album.
-Wakeman played the album with Remedios and his band in at the Royal Albert Hall in London and in the following year, in Caesarea, Israel.
-He returned to rock with Time Machine, loosely based on the science fiction novel by H. G. Wells and featuring Roy Wood and Tracy Ackerman as guest vocalists.
+Wakeman played the album with Remedios and his band at the Royal Albert Hall in London and in the following year, in Caesarea, Israel that was broadcast internationally on television.
+He returned to rock with Time Machine, loosely based on the science fiction novel by H. G. Wells and features Roy Wood and Tracy Ackerman as guest vocalists.
 Released in 1988, Wakeman intended to record it with an orchestra and choir and put on a star-studded ice show, but the idea was cancelled due to lack of funds.

 In March 1988, in a move to improve their finances, Wakeman and Carter sold their Camberley home and moved to Peel on the Isle of Man.
 A coach house on the site of their home was converted into a recording studio that Wakeman named Bajonor Studios, named after the first letters of his family.
 The 24-track studio was built as Wakeman had lost several opportunities to score films due to the high cost of renting large, professional studios, so he built his own as a compromise.
 Wakeman recorded there from 1990 until 2001.
 The new age-themed Aspirant Sunset, released in 1990, was the first, and marks the first album with his longtime recording engineer Stuart Sawney.
-Wakeman donated 50p from every sale of the Aspirant album trilogy to CPRE, The Countryside Charity.
+Wakeman donated 50p from every sale of his Aspirant album trilogy to CPRE, The Countryside Charity.
 Wakeman befriended fellow Isle of Man resident Norman Wisdom, and the two made an album together.